 In addition, there was the recent withdrawal of the rules that protected restingas and mangroves at the National Environment Council (CONAMA.).
-It is known that those responsible for the pressure to change these rules are luxury hotels and resorts that want authorization for construction closer to the sea.
+It is a known fact that those responsible for the pressure to change these rules are luxury hotels and resorts that want authorization for construction closer to the sea.
 The Public Ministry and civil society are pressing to return with the protective measures, but the moment is of great fragility for Brazilian ecosystems.
-With all this, the reflection that remains is: are we against the environment and ecotourism?
+All considered, the thought that remains is: are we against the environment and ecotourism?

 Negative impact